logo image

 The image second top is of the Declaration of Arbroath monument on the south side of Arbroath.
 This is a letter sent from the Abbot of Arbroath Abbey to the Pope in 1320 in an attempt to have the Pope recognize Scotland as an independent country and help stop the wars between Scotland and England.
 The monument is the work of David Annand completed in 2001.

-West Links Fun Park is situated at the south side of town with a good selection of activities for children of all ages.
+West Links Fun Park is at the south side of town with a good selection of activities for children of all ages.

 Arbroath Harbour is situated between West Links and the town centre.
 This is a scenic harbour for colourful photo shots.